Obydux/Minecraft-GraalVM-Flags/README.md

-  # Startup script's requirements and information:
+  # Startup flags's requirements and information:

   These flags require you to have OpenJ9 and Java 13 or higher.